 - CONCURRENT COMPACTS.—Section 609 of the Millennium Challenge Act of 2003 ((22 U.S.C.
 7708)) is amended—

 - by striking the first sentence of subsection (k); and

 - by inserting after subsection (k) the following new subsection:

-“(l) CONCURRENT COMPACTS.—In accordance with the requirements of this title, an eligible country and the United States may enter into and have in effect more than one Compact at any given time, including a concurrent Compact for purposes of regional economic integration or cross-border collaborations, only if the Board determines that the country is making considerable and demonstrable progress in implementing the terms of existing Compacts and supplementary agreements thereto.
+“(l) CONCURRENT COMPACTS.—In accordance with the requirements of this title, an eligible country and the United States may enter into and have in effect more than one Compact at any given time, including a concurrent Compact for purposes of regional economic integration or cross-border collaborations, only if the Board determines that the country is making considerable and demonstrable progress in implementing the terms of the existing Compact and supplementary agreements thereto.

 - CONFORMING AMENDMENTS.—

 - Section 609(b)(1) of such Act (22 U.S.C.
 7708(b)(1)) is amended by striking “the eligible country” and inserting “each eligible country or regional development strategy in the case of regional investments”; and by striking “the” and inserting “each” before “country” in subsections 609(b)(1)(A), (B), (E) and (J);

 - Section 609(b)(3) of such Act (22 U.S.C.
 7708(b)(3)) is amended by inserting after “national development strategy” “or regional development strategy” and by inserting after “government of the country” “or governments of the countries in the case of regional investments”;